gismondichris/gismondichris.github.io/_languages/python.md

 several educational courses that heavily utilized the language.

-If I have a choice of programming languages and efficiency is not a major concern, I will go to Python.
-Especially if the project needs to be completed quickly.
+If I have a choice of programming languages and efficiency is not a major concern, I will choose Python.
+This is especially true if I need to complete the project quickly.

 The related projects are a fair sampling of the kinds of work I have done in Python.